Steel (John Henry Irons): "Steel: Crucible of Freedom"

 An alternate universe version of John Henry Irons inspired by his folk hero namesake appears in Steel Annual #1.
 This version is a slave and blacksmith who builds a suit of armor for his master to fight in the Civil War.
 However, Henry is forced to wear it himself due to it not fitting his master.
 Nonetheless, he successfully leads his fellow slaves in revolt.
 He would go on to continue fighting for other slaves' freedom and travel the expanding United States before fading into folklore.

 Superman vs. the Terminator: Death to the Future

 A possible future version of Steel appears in Superman vs. the Terminator: Death to the Future.
 This version comes from a future where he had joined John Connor's resistance against Skynet.
 Despite his old age, Irons was able to lend his intelligence to Connor's fight and outfitted his hammer with a voice-activation and anti-gravity unit.

 JLA/Avengers

 Steel makes a minor appearance in JLA/Avengers.

+Absolute Universe

+An alternate universe version of John Henry Irons/Steel appears in Absolute Superman.
+This version is an underpaid engineer who as a child built a high tech helmet and sold it to Lazarus Corp, who never paid him for the invention.
+Years later, Irons builds an homemade flight suit and a powerful hammer in his car and storms Lazarus to kill its leader, Ra's al Ghul.
+When Ra's is killed by the reawakened Teth-Adam, Irons joins Superman in fighting him.